ramy1951/MySQL-DB-with-recovery1/README.md

 MySQL DB that tracks queries from the last backup to be able to recover data until the last point it crashed.

-# CSC675-775 Section 03 Database Systems
-Welcome to Database Systems!.
-Please modify this README file with the following info:
+# SafeEx ATM management System

-1. Ramy Fekry.
+Ramy Fekry.

 If one of the milestones, course project or extra-credit assignment is not set to "completed" by its due date, it won't be graded.
 The first thing I do before grading an assignment is to check the above table.